 Wrangel Island History

-Wrangel Island’s early history is full of failed expeditions, shipwrecks, and strife giving way to modern day history full of political collisions and big oil business.
+Wrangel Island’s early history is full of failed expeditions, shipwrecks, and strife giving way to the modern-day history full of political collisions and big oil business.

 The discovery of Wrangel Island wasn’t easy.
-Lieutenant Ferdinand Petrovich tried to ‘discover’ the mythical island in 1821, 1822, and 1823 by making sledge journeys over the sea ice to the northwest, north and northeast from Kolyma River searching for the unknown land.
-On his last expedition he was only 15 miles away from the coast but he didn’t see the island.
+Lieutenant Ferdinand Petrovich tried to ‘discover’ the mythical island in 1821, 1822, and 1823 by making sled journeys over the sea ice to the northwest, north, and northeast of Kolyma River searching for the unknown land.
+On his last expedition, he was only 15 miles away from the coast but he didn’t see the island.

-- 1867 a whaler Captain Thomas Long was the first European who undisputedly sighted and landed Wrangel island.
+- 1867: Whaler Captain Thomas Long was the first European who undisputedly sighted and landed on Wrangel Island.

-- 1911 Russian ice breakers, Taimyr and Vaygach, conducted a land and ocean survey including Wrangel Island.
-They also claim island for Russia at that time.
+- 1911: Russian icebreakers, Taimyr and Vaygach, conducted a land and ocean survey including Wrangel Island.
+They also claimed the island for Russia at that time.

 - 1914: The famed and fraught voyage of the Karluk occurred.

-- 1921 – 1923 attempt of illegal colonization of Wrangel Island initiated by Vilhjamur Stefansson.
+- 1921 – 1923: An attempt at illegal colonization of Wrangel Island was initiated by Vilhjamur Stefansson.
 The colony consisted of 4 men and one woman, Ada Blackjack.
 Ada was the only one who survived all by herself and was rescued in 1923.
 Her story is really amazing…and it’s really unique to hear the story of a female explorer for once!

-- 1926 The soviet permanent settlement was established on the island by Arctic explorer, Georgiy Ushakov.
-In the initial years the settlement was really only about hunting and surviving.
-It then evolved through many other periods after initial colonization; industrial development, militarization, and then strict ecological conservation from 1976 to present.
+- 1926: The Soviet permanent settlement was established on the island by Arctic explorer, Georgiy Ushakov.
+In the initial years, the settlement was really only about hunting and surviving.
+It then evolved through many other periods after initial colonization; industrial development, militarization, and strict ecological conservation from 1976 to the present.

-- 1996 the Ushakov village was removed and relocated for the mainland.
+- 1996: The Ushakov village was removed and relocated to the mainland.

 - 2000: The border guard station was removed.

 - 2014: The Russian Navy announced plans to establish a base on the island

-- Present day has a Russian ranger station inhabited by a few rangers
+- Present Day: A Russian ranger station is inhabited by a few rangers

 Sadly all of these various settlements left an immense amount of debris and abandoned buildings strewn throughout the island that will probably never get removed or picked up.

 Wrangel Island Mammoths